uzairarif5/NNForDigits/README.md

   - Does filtering (from `kernel.py`), and down sizing (from `downPool.py`) on a range of images.
   - Running this files allows you the select a range of images and apply convolution to them.
   - Convolution currently is very slow, any recommendations to optimize will be appreciated.
-- `trainCNN.py`:
-  - Like `trainNN.py` but the images are convoluted instead of using them directly.
 - `trainCNNEntireDataset.py`:
   - Like `trainCNN.py`, but some choices are pre-selected.
-  - It chooses the first 200 images from MNIST, updates the weights once, then chooses the next 200 images, updates the weights once again, and so on, until the entire dataset is used.
+  - It chooses the first [BATCH_SIZE] images from MNIST, updates the weights once, then chooses the next [BATCH_SIZE] images, updates the weights once again, and so on, until the entire dataset is used.
 This is known as one epoch.
-  - At the end, the user will be given the option to save the new weights ans biases.
+  - At the end, the user will be given the option to save the new weights and biases.
+  - The first [BATCH_SIZE] images will be shown using matplotlib.

 If you want to inform my about any errors, or give me any suggestions, feel free to message me at my LinkedIn (linkedin.com/in/uzair0845).

 ### Updates

+<u>update 5.1:</u>
+- Added L2 Regularization.
+- Added `applyKernelsGPU` function in `kernels.py`, which uses GPU.
+- Added `doubleConvGPU` in `convolution.py` which is like `doubleConv` but uses `applyKernelsGPU`.
+- Removed `trainNN.py`, which was like `trainCNN.py` but without the convolution.
+- Deleted `ownDataset.py`, which used to contain my own custom dataset.
+That also means I removed the corresponding code in `trainCNN.py` and `getNumbers.py`.
+- `trainCNNEntireDataset.py` now use test data at the end to test accuracy.

 <u>update 4.1:</u>
 - Deleted `autoTrainCNN.py`.